kaanaksit/odak/docs/course/computer_generated_holography.md

 :octicons-info-24: Informative

 Holography is a method in Optical sciences to represent light distribution using amplitude and phase of light.
-In much simpler terms, holography describes light distribution emitted from an object, scene, or illumination source over a surface.
+In much simpler terms, holography describes light distribution emitted from an object, scene, or illumination source over a surface by treating the light as a wave.
 The primary difference of holography concerning raytracing is that it accounts not only amplitude or intensity of light but also the phase of light.
+Unlike classical raytracing, holography also includes diffraction and interference phenomena.
 In raytracing, the smallest building block that defines light is a ray, whereas, in holography, the building block is a light distribution over surfaces.
 In other terms, while raytracing traces rays, holography deals with surface-to-surface light transfer.